candylyt/candylyt/README.md

 -->

 Hello!
 My name is Yuting.
 I am passionate about developing accessible technology in the fields of sports and healthcare.
 Additionally, I create digital tools that enhance productivity for businesses, such as those in the cryptocurrency and manufacturing sectors.

+Currently, I am developing an AI Sports Analytics system that detects shooting and scoring moments in basketball games.
+This system also generates statistical reports to help amateur players improve their game performance.

+## Tech Stack 👋